marcopeg/amazing-postgresql/projects/queues-in-postgresql/README.md

 🤬 WTF?

-> We get this gigantic difference because we inserted 1M timeouted tasks with a randomic `picked_at` value.
+> We get this gigantic difference because we inserted 1M timed-out tasks with a randomic `picked_at` value.
+We couldn't have created a worse situation for our dear PostgreSQL to deal with 😅.

-In reality, it would never be THAT BAD because timeouted tasks will always be more or less adjacent one to another at the top of the queue.
+In reality, it would never be THAT BAD: timed-out tasks will always be more or less adjacent one to another at the top of the queue.
+And sorting through them would require less effort.

-Still, this is evidence of a performance bottleneck that we are able to fix with a _PARTIAL INDEX_:
+Still, this is evidence of a performance bottleneck that we can fix with another _PARTIAL INDEX_:

 ```sql
 CREATE INDEX "queue_v3_recover_idx"